Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: Analysis and Discussion

-Fig.~\ref{fig:egy} presents CIM energy per operation, contrasting the scaling trends exhibited by the conventional and proposed CIMs.
+Fig.~\ref{fig:egy} presents CIM energy per operation, contrasting the scaling trends of the conventional and proposed CIMs.
 The valid design space is bounded along the `INT' line by the minimum DR required to achieve a given SQNR.
-A practical upper-limit for energy of 100 fJ/Op (10 TOPS/W) is also used, which roughly coincides with the end of technology-limited ADC scaling under the parameters of this analysis.
-The GR-CIM's efficient design regime is further bounded by the limited dynamic range of the gain-ranging stage; it is possible to increase dynamic range past this threshold, but only by scaling by the same manner as the conventional CIM.
+A practical upper limit for energy of 100 fJ/Op (10 TOPS/W) is also used, which roughly coincides with the end of technology-limited ADC scaling under the parameters of this analysis.
+The GR-CIM's efficient design regime is further bounded by the limited dynamic range of the gain-ranging stage; it is possible to increase dynamic range past this threshold, but only by scaling in the same manner as the conventional CIM.

 The slopes of the energy contours indicate the relative cost of SQNR and DR throughout the design space: the ideal contour line is vertical, indicating that energy scales solely with precision, and allowing for increased input range without increasing energy consumption.
-A horizontal contour line indicates that the energy required to achieve a given range is dictated by the precision which achieves that range natively (along the INT line); thus, for a constant range, energy savings cannot be realized by reducing precision.
-This unfavourable DR-dominated scaling is demonstrated by the conventional CIM in Fig.~\ref{fig:egy}.
+A horizontal contour line indicates that the energy required to achieve a given range is dictated by the precision needed to achieve that range natively (along the INT line); thus, for a constant range, energy savings cannot be realized by reducing precision.
+The conventional CIM demonstrates this unfavourable DR-dominated scaling in Fig.~\ref{fig:egy}.
 By contrast, the proposed GR-CIM exhibits SQNR-dominated scaling; increasing the required precision demands a corresponding increase in ADC energy according to well-known scaling trends \cite{murmann-adc-survey, adcsurvey}, while DR may be increased at the cost of additional normalization circuitry.
 In addition to favourable energy scaling, gain-ranging provides a constant benefit by normalizing inputs and weights, regardless of the DR requirement.

 At the 100 fJ/Op limit, the GR-CIM can robustly process inputs with 6~bits more dynamic range than the conventional CIM, while maintaining the same SQNR ($47 \mathrm{~dB}$).
-Zhao et al. \cite{fpcim} state that 35 dB is sufficient for most Edge-AI applications; at this standard, the proposed GR-CIM achieves $4~\mathrm{bits}$ more dynamic range for the same $30~\mathrm{fJ/Op}$ energy cost.
+Zhao et al. \cite{fpcim} state that 35 dB is sufficient for most Edge-AI applications; at this level, the proposed GR-CIM achieves $4~\mathrm{bits}$ more dynamic range for the same $30~\mathrm{fJ/Op}$ energy cost.